-As of May 31, 2014, we owned eleven U.S. provisional and non-provisional patent applications and 30 foreign applications in our galeterone patent portfolio.
-We also had exclusive rights under our license agreement with UMB to four issued U.S. patents and 45 issued foreign patents as well as four U.S. patent applications and 11 foreign applications.
-Our success will depend, in part, on our ability to obtain and maintain patent protection for galeterone and other product candidates, preserve our trade secrets, prevent third parties from infringing upon our proprietary rights and operate without infringing upon the proprietary rights of others.
+As of July 31, 2014, we owned two issued U.S. patents, ten U.S. provisional and non-provisional patent applications, one issued foreign patent and 34 foreign applications in our galeterone patent portfolio.
+We also had exclusive rights under our license agreement with UMB to five issued U.S. patents and 44 issued foreign patents as well as three U.S. patent applications and 13 foreign applications.
+Our success will depend, in part, on our ability to obtain and maintain patent protection for galeterone and other product candidates, preserve our trade secrets, prevent third parties from infringing upon our proprietary rights of others.